Tornadoes, huge hail tear through Wisconsin and Iowa as multi-day severe storm threat continues

 Tornado damage reported

-Powerful severe thunderstorms also moved through Chicago and Grand Rapids, Michigan, where an 80 mph wind gust was observed at the airport.
+Powerful severe thunderstorms also moved through Chicago and Grand Rapids, Michigan, where the airport recorded an 80 mph wind gust.

 Softball-sized hail fell near Maple Bluff, Wisconsin.
 Stones this large are capable of seriously injuring people, totaling vehicles and puncturing roofs.

-More than a dozen tornadoes were reported Monday across parts of Kansas, Iowa, Minnesota and Wisconsin, including a damaging EF2 in Miami County, Kansas.
-The storm damaged about 100 structures — roughly 50 to 60 of them completely — with much of the impact centered around Hillsdale, according to Miami County Undersheriff Matthew Kelly.
+On Monday night, a pair of EF2 tornadoes struck eastern Kansas.
+One of those in Miami County, Kansas, damaged about 100 structures — roughly 50 to 60 of them “completely destroyed” or significantly damaged — with much of the impact centered around Hillsdale, according to county Undersheriff Matthew Kelly.

 Dangerous severe storm threat continues through late week

+Iowa, far northern Texas, Oklahoma and southeast Kansas have the highest chance at seeing severe storms that are more impactful, including an elevated tornado threat, but the Level 2 of 5 risk zone extends as far north and east as the southern Great Lakes and Central Pennsylvania.

-The storm threat is lower and less widespread on Thursday, contained to a smaller area across the Ohio River Valley.
+The storm threat is lower and less widespread on Thursday, contained to an area that stretches from the Ohio River Valley to New York.

-One more surge of jet stream energy will fire up a final round of potent thunderstorms on Friday, especially from Oklahoma to Iowa.
-Strong tornadoes and destructive hail and winds are all on the table.
+Friday is likely to be a more dangerous day, especially from Oklahoma to Iowa, where Level 3 out of 5 risk of severe storms in place for more than 7 million people.
+Strong tornadoes, widespread damaging winds and destructive hail are all on the table.

-This system could produce one final burst of severe storms on Saturday in the southern Great Lakes and Ohio Valley.
+This system could produce one final burst of severe storms with a threat of strong winds on Saturday in the southern Great Lakes and Ohio Valley.
 The storm-weary central US will then finally get a multi-day breather starting Sunday because a weather pattern change will usher in cooler temperatures.

 Flooding worsens across the Great Lakes

-Multiple rounds of rain are exacerbating flooding across parts of Michigan and Wisconsin, where rivers are already running high after one of the wettest starts to spring on record and ongoing snowmelt.
-There is a Level 2 of 4 threat of flash flooding in place for parts of the Upper Midwest Wednesday.
+Multiple rounds of rain are exacerbating flooding across parts of Michigan and Wisconsin, where rivers are already running high after one of the wettest starts to spring on record and recent snowmelt.

+Major flooding to record river flooding is ongoing or forecast to develop in at least 10 locations along rivers in both states.

 In Milwaukee, rapidly rising water stranded multiple drivers near Timmerman Airport, where at least five vehicles became stuck in floodwaters, according to CNN affiliate WTMJ.
 All occupants were able to get out safely after emergency crews responded.
 CNN has reached out to local officials for details.